Differentiable Multi-scale Effective Field Theory Likelihoods for Beyond the Standard Model Phenomenology: Applications of Differentiable EFT Likelihoods

 We next turn to a high-dimensional SMEFT example based on the neutral- and charged-current $pp\to\ell \ell$ and $pp\to\ell\nu$ Drell--Yan (DY) dataset implemented in Refs.~\cite{Greljo:2022jac,Greljo:2023bab}, with $\ell=e,\mu$, corresponding to 691 observables in total (counting each bin in the binned distributions as an individual observable).

-In the SMEFT predictions, we consider all quark flavours present in the parton distribution functions (PDFs) of the initial-state protons.
-The absence of the top quark in the PDFs implies unconstrained flat directions if all flavour indices are varied independently.
-The flavour indices of right-handed quarks can be defined unambiguously in the mass basis, and we exclude Wilson coefficients involving right-handed top quarks as they are unconstrained in our fit.
+In the SMEFT predictions, we consider all quark flavors present in the parton distribution functions (PDFs) of the initial-state protons.
+The absence of the top quark in the PDFs implies unconstrained flat directions if all flavor indices are varied independently.
+The flavor indices of right-handed quarks can be defined unambiguously in the mass basis, and we exclude Wilson coefficients involving right-handed top quarks as they are unconstrained in our fit.
 In contrast, no unique mass basis exists for left-handed quark doublets due to CKM misalignment.
-Excluding specific flavour indices would therefore introduce spurious basis and model dependence.
+Excluding specific flavor indices would therefore introduce spurious basis and model dependence.
 To obtain basis- and model-independent constraints, we extend the DY likelihood by including four $b\to s\bar\nu\nu$ observables in the fit.
 Through $SU(2)_L$ invariance of the SMEFT likelihood, these additional observables remove the remaining flat directions associated with left-handed $\bar t t \bar\ell\ell$ operators.

-We construct the SMEFT likelihood at the renormalization scale $\mu=1\,\text{TeV}$ and include RG evolution and matching to the WET to connect to the $b\to s\bar\nu\nu$ predictions evaluated at $\mu_{bs\nu\nu}=4.8\,\text{GeV}$.
+We construct the SMEFT likelihood at the renormalization scale $\mu=1\,\text{TeV}$ in the Warsaw basis~\cite{Grzadkowski:2010es} and include RG evolution and matching to the WET to connect to the $b\to s\bar\nu\nu$ predictions evaluated at $\mu_{bs\nu\nu}=4.8\,\text{GeV}$.
 We simultaneously vary the real and imaginary parts of all dimension-six SMEFT two-quark-two-lepton Wilson coefficients that contribute to the DY and $b\to s\bar\nu\nu$ observables, corresponding to 374 real parameters in total.
 To our knowledge, this constitutes the highest-dimensional SMEFT fit performed to date.
 We use NUTS to sample the 374-dimensional posterior, and we obtain additional one-dimensional profile likelihoods using L-BFGS.

 Sampling efficiency depends strongly on the geometry and parameterization of the likelihood.
 To enable efficient sampling in this high-dimensional space, we construct a preliminary linear coordinate transformation based on the exact analytic Hessian $H$ at the Standard Model point.
 We perform its eigendecomposition